Mabrar92/Data-Analysis-of-British-Airways/README.md

 Route	Routes (LHR to YYC)	Economy Class	21-DEC	Class	Flying_month Traveller_type	Business, Solo Leisure, Family Leisure	Business Class	777-300, A319	Class	Aircraft Type

-For complete code with data preprocessing and all the above steps [click here](Data Analysis of British Airways.ipynb).
+For complete code with data preprocessing and all the above steps please click on [the code I wrote](Data_Analysis_of_British_Airways.ipynb).